YuukanOO/uniformcss.com/get-started/customization/build-settings.md

 ---
 title: Build Settings
-description: Control how properties are constructed.
+description: Explore global build settings for Uniform.
 date: 1000-01-03
 ---

 ## Build Settings

 Build settings are global in influence and specifies how your your utility classes are generated.
-These include the option of appending a prefix, changing the shorthand delimiter, and applying `!important` to each classes.
+These include the option of appending a prefix, changing the shorthand delimiter, and applying `!important` tags and more.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}